gameofby/DDIA/Chapter3: Storge and retrieval.md

 其他实现细节
    - File format: binary format. bytes length of string + raw string
    - delete: add a special record called tombstone, for deleting signal in compaction
+   - crash recovery
+	   - slow: read all segments on disk to restore hashmap in memory
-   - crash recovery: snapshot of memory hash map
+	   - fast: store snapshot of hashmap. load it to memory when recovering
    - partially written records: use checksum to find it
    - concurrency control: only one writer thread running